 Treatment

-It is essential to wash infected bedding, linen, and clothing on a hot wash and dry cycle.
-Brush the mattress seams with a stiff brush to remove bed bugs and their eggs before vacuuming.
+People should make sure wash any bedding, linen, and clothing that contains bed bugs on a hot wash and dry cycle.
+They should also brush the mattress seams with a stiff brush to remove bed bugs and their eggs before vacuuming.

-Body lice can carry diseases, but other types of lice usually cause no lasting harm.
+While body lice can carry diseases, other types of lice usually cause no lasting harm.
 Accurate identification is essential for establishing the most appropriate treatment.